Gaussian Process Boosting: Simulated Experiments

-Considering the results for the `hajjem' mean function reported in Table \ref{results_hajjem_one_way} in the appendix, we find qualitatively very similar results as for the `friedman3' mean function.
-Further, as expected, the linear mixed effects model performs best in the case where the mean function is linear; see Table \ref{results_linear_one_way} in the appendix.
-Interestingly, the differences between the linear model and the GPBoost algorithm are of small, albeit significant, magnitude.
-Except for the linear model, the GPBoost algorithm significantly outperforms all other approaches.
+For the `friedman3' predictor function for the grouped data, we find qualitatively similar results as for the `hajjem' predictor function; see Table \ref{results_friedman3_one_way} in the appendix.
+Further, as expected, a linear mixed effects model performs best in the case where the true predictor function is linear; see Table \ref{results_linear_one_way} in the appendix.
+The differences between the linear model and the GPBoost algorithm are of small, albeit significant, magnitude.
+Except for the linear model, the GPBoost algorithm significantly outperforms all other approaches when $F(\cdot)$ is a linear function.
+The MERF algorithm has a relatively high RMSE for the predictor function $F(\cdot)$ which also translates to low prediction accuracy for the response variable for data with both existing groups (`RMSE') and new groups (`RMSE\_new').
+For the `friedman3' and `linear' predictor functions, we again observe that the GPBoostOOS algorithm has a lower RMSE for the error variance $\sigma^2$ compared to the GPBoost algorithm and no downward bias.